dushanka-dev/fitness-buddy/README.md

     * Clicked exercise list remove buttons to ensure each exercises can be deleted by the user.

-    * Dragged exercises away from the list to ensure the exercises list are draggable.
+    * Dragged exercises items away from the list to ensure the exercises list items are draggable.

 * Calendar Section

-    * Exercises items was moved aroubnd the calendar to make sure they are draggables in each calendar day areas.
+    * Exercises items was moved around the calendar to make sure they are draggables in each calendar day areas.

     * Exercises items remove button clicked to make sure user can remove exercises from the calendar.